nag92/pdblib-matlab/README.md

 ### References

-If you find PbDLib useful for your research, please cite the related publications!
+If you find PbDlib useful for your research, please cite the related publications!

 <p><a name="ref-1">
 [1] Calinon, S. (2016). <strong>A Tutorial on Task-Parameterized Movement Learning and Retrieval</strong>.
 Intelligent Service Robotics (Springer), 9:1, 1-29.